If cozy Sunday mornings conjure up thoughts of espresso, cinnamon, toasted sugar, and chocolate chips, then the Sunday Morning Cookie is you!

 - Add the Cinnamon Toast Crunch, mini chocolate chips, and espresso chips to your batter.
 Mix on low speed until mix-ins are just barely incorporated, no more than 30 to 45 seconds.

 - Scoop your cookie dough onto parchment-lined sheet pans 3 inches apart.

 - Using your palms, pat the tops of the cookie dough domes flat.

 - Wrap the sheet pan tightly in plastic wrap and refrigerate for 1 hour or up to 1 week.
 I

 - Preheat oven to 375° F (190° C).

 - Bake cookies for 12 - 14 minutes.
 Cookies should be golden brown when done.
 There might be some caramelization from the brown sugar.

-- The Cinnamon Toast Crunch.- Crunch can be stored in an airtight container at room temperature for one week or the the refrigerator or freezer for one month.
+- The Cinnamon Toast Crunch.- Crunch can be stored in an airtight container at room temperature for one week or in the refrigerator or freezer for one month.

 - The cookies are placed in the refrigerator to help with the shape.
 If cookies are baked from room temperature they will spread and flatten.